Golden Circle Aurora Surprise - Minibus Tour

 The tour returns to Reykjavík around midnight, you are dropped off at or very near your hotel.

-What to bring: Warm layers, weatherproof top layer, headwear, gloves, scarves and hiking or sturdy shoes.
+What to bring: Warm layers, weatherproof top layer, headwear, gloves, scarves and hiking boots or sturdy shoes.
 Spikes which fit on your boots are useful in icy conditions if you have them.
 Please keep in mind that food and drinks are not included, however, we will stop at a café/restaurant where you can purchase snacks or drinks if you like.

 What if I don’t own all of these clothing items?

 Don’t worry, you can always rent sturdy hiking shoes, waterproof jacket and pants in the booking process.
 We do not rent gear from locations, it must be ordered in advance.

 As the success of the northern lights tour is heavily dependent on weather conditions, we reserve the right to cancel the northern lights part of the tour until 18:15 on the day of the tour if the aurora forecast is not looking good.
 If the tour goes ahead and no northern lights are seen we offer clients the chance to join another evening’s departure free of charge upon availability.
 Note that you need to contact us at firstname.lastname@example.org to re-book.

 This is a great question.
 We would like to ask all participants to be ready from the start of the pick-up time as you could be our first pick up.